 Condemned Boiler?
 Here's What to do Next

-Getting the news that your boiler is ‘condemned’ can be stressful and sometimes even frightening.
-What does it mean and, importantly, what do you do next?
+Getting the news that your boiler is condemned can be stressful and even frightening.

 There have been many complaints in the media about companies condemning boilers in order to sell you a new one.
-If you are ever unsure about the advice you’ve received and the alleged condemning of your boiler, we’d recommend getting a second or third opinion for peace of mind.
+If you’re unsure about the condemning of your boiler, we recommend getting a second or third opinion for peace of mind.

 There are 2 categories of condemned boilers: